connexcs/docs/docs/apps/architecture/domain.md

 1. Login to your account.
 2. Navigate to **IDE** :material-menu-right: `+` sign :material-menu-right: **Domain**.

 <img src= "/apps/img/domain1.png" width= "350">

-3. Select the App and enter the domain where the App will be visible and accessible.
+3.Select the App and enter the domain where the App will be visible and accessible.

-4. Click `Save`.
+4.Click `Save`.

 <img src= "/apps/img/domain2.png">

 ### Custom Domain